MicrosoftDocs/well-architected/well-architected/sap/design-areas/data-platform.md

 - [Cross-region replication of Azure NetApp Files volumes](/azure/azure-netapp-files/cross-region-replication-introduction)
 - [Cross-region snapshot copy for Azure Disk Storage](/azure/virtual-machines/disks-incremental-snapshots?tabs=azure-cli#cross-region-snapshot-copy-preview)
 - [Backup and Disaster Recovery](https://azure.microsoft.com/solutions/backup-and-disaster-recovery/#overview)

+## Storage performance

+It’s important to choose the appropriate storage solutions to support the data needs of the SAP workload.
+The correct solution can improve the performance of existing capabilities and allow you to add new features.
+In general, storage needs to meet the input/output operations per second (IOPS) requirements and throughput needs of the SAP database.
+For more information, see [storage types for an SAP workload](/azure/virtual-machines/workloads/sap/planning-guide-storage).

+**Use storage that supports performance requirement.** Microsoft supports different storage technology to meet your performance requirement.
+For SAP workload, you can use Azure Managed Disk (for example, Premium SSD, Premium SSD v2, Standard SSD) and Azure NetApp Files.

+**Configure storage for performance.** We've published a storage configuration guideline for SAP HANA databases.
+It covers production scenarios and a cost-conscious non-production variant.
+Following the recommended storage configurations will ensure the storage passes all SAP hardware and cloud measurement tool (HCMT) KPIs.
+For more information, see [SAP HANA Azure virtual machine storage configurations](/azure/virtual-machines/workloads/sap/hana-vm-operations-storage).

+**Enable write accelerator.** Write accelerator is a capability for M-Series VMs on Premium Storage with Azure Managed Disks exclusively.
+It’s imperative to enable write accelerator on the disks associated with the /hana/log volume.
+This configuration facilitates sub millisecond writes latency for 4 KB and 16-KB blocks sizes.
+For more information, see [Azure Write Accelerator](/azure/virtual-machines/how-to-enable-write-accelerator).

+**Choose the right VM.** Choosing the right VM has cost and performance implications.
+The goal is to pick a storage VM that supports the IOPS and throughput requirements of the SAP workload.
+There are three critical areas to focus while selecting a VM.

+- ***Number of vCPUs*** - The number of CPUs has a direct effect on the licenses in the database node.
+Most of the databases follow a core-based licensing model.
+Use the amount that meets your needs and adjust licensing agreements as necessary.

+- ***Memory*** - Memory is critical to application performance, and your SAP application can have high memory demands.
+In general, higher memory provides more memory-reads, less paging, and higher VM cost.

+- ***Throughput*** - Throughput is important for an application hosted on one of the VMs to communicate with outside the VM by using its network interface cards (NICs).